 In this article, a woman (who chooses to remain anonymous for obvious reasons) tries to explain why her husband’s unwillingness to perform a particular sexual act absolves her from cheating on him.
 “And the kicker,” she complains.
 “He’s never gone down on me.
 Not once.”
 So she decides that “instead of denying myself this experience, I’d just have to get it somewhere else.”

-Here is a woman who believes that sex — not even sex, one particular sex act! — takes precedence over her marriage vows, her children’s happiness (she has two toddlers), her husband’s feelings... everything.
+Here is a woman who believes that sex — not even sex, just one particular sex act! — takes precedence over her marriage vows, her children’s happiness (she has two toddlers), her husband’s feelings...everything.
 This woman is willing to abandon everything worthwhile in her life for a chance to receive sexual gratification in a particular way.

 Sex for the sake of sex is cheap sex.
 And sex that requires you to renege on your marriage vows is nothing short of disastrous.